Focaccia Toppings: 13 Ways to Make This Bread Extra Wonderful

 This roasted tomato focaccia from Paige at Last Ingredient looks awesome.

 Going back to the Italian core diet, olives are always accepted in focaccia.

-There’s this earthiness, this green flavors and pleasurable bitterness; olives take your focaccia to new depths.
+There’s this earthiness, this green flavors and pleasurable bitterness; the taste of olives take your focaccia to new depths.

 You can have fun in this category too.
 There are hundreds of different olives on earth; some are small and wrinkled; some are large and juicy.

 Try Kalamata olives from Greece, Sicilian Castelvetrano olives, chunky Gordal olives from Spain, or any other unusual type you find in your local specialty store.

 Avoid the generic stuff; those are better for Martinis!